knobs-dials/duppy/README.md

 Will only checks within file sets with the same size, because we can skip a good portion of files before starting to read contents.

-Within same-sized sets, we read small-to-moderate-sized blocks of content at a time, because many unique files are unique in the first few dozen kilobytes.
+Within same-sized sets, we read small-to-moderate-sized blocks of content at a time, mostly because many unique files are unique in the first few dozen kilobytes, so most cases are decided with minimal reading.

 On a set of largeish, mostly-unique files, we end up reading no more than a few percent of the file contents.
 <br/><br/>